ccs-cs1l-f24/lean/README.md

 One way to run these files to verify them is to load them in the following online lean interpreter: https://live.lean-lang.org/

 To do this, download the files from this repository and load them using the load button in the top right corner of the lean interpreter window.

+The WRITEUP.md file has a more in-depth writeup of the process of creating these programs and the learnings that came out of this project.